rene-s/RsPassword/README.md

 # Requirements

-1. PHP 5.4, PHP 5.5 (maybe also newer versions)
+1. PHP 5.3 ...
+PHP 7.1 (maybe also newer versions)
-1. php5-mcrypt (make sure it's installed AND enabled)
+1. php5-mcrypt for PHP 5.x (make sure it's installed AND enabled)

 Please note that PHP 5.5+ provides password_hash() which basically does what RsPassword does.
 So you do not actually *need* RsPassword for secure passwords when using PHP 5.5+.